Simply LaKita

 Overhead view of ingredients needed to make chocolate cake in separate bowls and containers.

 2. Sugar - Use granulated or cane sugar to add sweetness to the cake.
-Light brown sugar could be used as a substitute.
+Light brown sugar can replace up to half the granulated sugar for deeper molasses notes.

 3. All-Purpose Flour - Use plain all-purpose flour with nothing added to it.
 You may whisk or shift before using it to smooth out any large clumps.